Alan Cumming: 2021–present

 In June 2021, Cumming was artistic director of the Adelaide Cabaret Festival, as announced in June 2020.
 Later that year, he played Mayor Aloysius Menlove, the closeted small-town mayor of Schmigadoon, in the Apple TV+ comedy musical series Schmigadoon!
 Since 2023, Cumming hosts the American version of the reality TV series The Traitors.
 In 2025, he hosted the first episode of CNN's My Happy Place talking about his connection to the Scottish Highlands and featuring his attendance at the Gordon Castle Highland games.

 Cumming joined Pitlochry Festival Theatre as artistic director in January 2025, with his programmed season beginning in 2026.

 Later that year, Cumming starred in the short film Sleazy Tiger, written and directed by award-winning Scottish writer James Ley, which had its world premiere at Palm Springs International Film Festival ShortFest, as part of the GAYLA! programme.
 It also starred Jay Newton and Jack Douglas.
 In July 2025, he was a guest host on Jimmy Kimmel Live, when he criticised the US government and President Donald Trump over LGBT issues and trans rights.

 In June 2025, Cumming voiced the character The Haberdasher in season five of the Disney Channel cartoon, Phineas and Ferb.
 The eighth episode aired on 6 June 2025, and featured the character.
 He produced the Baltimore run of Ceilidh, a musical based on the Scottish cèilidh tradition written by Scott Gilmour and Claire McKenzie, and directed and choreographed by Tony winner Sam Pinkleton.

+He will star opposite Gaten Matarazzo, Bebe Neuwirth, and a full cast in the Audible Original Underdogs: A Musical, set to release March 2026.

 Cumming is set to reprise his role as Nightcrawler from X2 in the Marvel Cinematic Universe film Avengers: Doomsday (2026).